Growth tightness and genericity for word metrics from injective spaces: Introduction

 \begin{construction} Let $G$ be a finitely generated group and $(X,d) \in \DDG$ be a special point, for instance, an injective metric space, or more generally, a metric space with strongly contracting directions.
-Assuming the special point $d$ is a roughly geodesic metric, one can always construct a sequence $d_{S_n}$ with $d_{S_n} \rightarrow d$ by simply taking larger and larger balls $B(x_0,n) \subset X$, letting $S_n=G \cdot x_0 \cap B(x_0,n)$ and applying Švarc-Milnor to obtain $\Cay(G,S_n)$ with the corresponding word metric $d_{S_n}$ (see Lemma 4.2.12 in \cite{Reyes23:Thesis}). \end{construction}
+One can always construct a sequence $d_{S_n}$ with $d_{S_n} \rightarrow d$ by simply taking larger and larger balls $B_X(x_0,n) \subset X$, letting $S_n=\{g \in G: g \cdot x_0 \in B_X(x_0,n)\}$ and applying Švarc-Milnor to obtain $\Cay(G,S_n)$ with the corresponding word metric $d_{S_n}$ (see \cite[Lemma~4.2.12]{Reyes23:Thesis}). \end{construction}

 If one replaces the $\limsup$ by $\lim$ in Equation~\ref{eq:criticalexp}, the limit need not generally exist.
-However, there are natural situations where it does, for instance, when $(X,d) \in \DDG$ is a Cayley graph of a finite generating set, or when $(X,d) \in \DDG$ admits a contracting element~\cite{Yang17:ConvexCocompact}.
-In such a case, we say that $\lambda_A(d)$ is a \emph{true limit}.
+However, there are natural situations where it does, for instance, when $(X,d) \in \DDG$ is a Cayley graph of a finite generating set, or when $(X,d) \in \DDG$ admits a strongly contracting element~\cite{Yang17:ConvexCocompact}.
+In such a case, we say that $\omega_A(d)$ is a \emph{true limit}.